-This balance consists mainly of amounts relating to global system development genebank grants payable to genebanks in support of project activities and genebank operations.
-The amounts payable at the year-end in respect of global system development genebank grants represents grants and contributions received in advance not yet disbursed.
-Grants in advance with respect to genebanks amount to USD 9,590k (2017: USD 11,490) and these will be disbursed in early 2019.
+This balance consists mainly of amounts relating to grants payable to genebanks in support of project activities and genebank operations under the CGIAR Genebank Platform program.
+The amounts payable at the year-end for the Genebank Platform represents grants and contributions received in advance not yet disbursed.
+Grants in advance with respect to genebanks amount to USD 6,259K (2019: USD 7,835K) and these will be disbursed in early 2021 once final financial and technical reports for 2020 have been approved.

-The following table provides the detail of payables as at 31 December 2018 and 31 December 2017.
+The following table provides the detail of payables as at 31 December 2020 and 31 December 2019.